niaid/image_portal_workflows/docs/source/development.rst

 Prerequisites
 *************

 Please read this Development section before cloning.
-The `generate_venv.sh` script referenced below automates much of the process.
 Current system assumes that you are locally running either a Linux or Mac OS.

 Github.com
 ==========